kennethcarnes/Get-ProjectCodeContent/README.md

 - Outputs the entire directory structure of the provided root directory.
 - Displays content of files within specified target directories relative to the root.
-- Copies the result to the clipboard for easy sharing and pasting.
+- Copies the result to the clipboard for easy pasting and sharing.
 - Provides useful error messages for easier troubleshooting when reading file contents.
+- Requires the user to specify at least one target directory.

 ## Installation